 Many investors insist on affixing exact values to their investments, seeking precision in an imprecise world, but business value cannot be precisely determined.
 Reported book value, earnings, and cash flow are, after all, only the best guesses of accountants who follow a fairly strict set of standards and practices designed more to achieve conformity than to reflect economic value.
 Projected results are less precise still.
 You cannot appraise the value of your home to the nearest thousand dollars.
 Why would it be any easier to place a value on vast and complex businesses?

 Any attempt to value businesses with precision will yield values that are precisely inaccurate.
 The problem is that it is easy to confuse the capability to make precise forecasts with the ability to make accurate ones.

-Value isn’t fixed.
+The value of a business isn’t fixed.
 It’s not a set number.
 It falls in a range that changes with the performance of the business, along with interest rates, the economy, and other variables outside your control.
-A margin of safety protects you from the uncontrollable things.
-Reassessing value with every new piece of information does too.
+A margin of safety protects you from unexpected changes.
+Reassessing value as new information comes to light does too.

 Typically, investors place a great deal of importance on the output, even though they pay little attention to the assumptions.
 “Garbage in, garbage out” is an apt description of the process.

 Leave it to finance to put too much weight on an extra decimal place.
 If you have to go to the hundredth or thousandth decimal place to find a valuation you like, you’ve already proven it’s not a good investment.